w3f/polkadot-wiki/docs/learn/learn-jam-chain.md

 essential subcomponents:

 - the distributed data availability system
-- the auditing and guarantees system for computation (i.e. an optimistic roll-up system with robust security guarantees)
+- the auditing and guarantees system for computation (i.e. a roll-up system with robust security guarantees)

 JAM represents a reduction in the level of opinionation compared to Polkadot, offering a higher level of abstraction and generalization.
 This facilitates easier utilization of underlying